Types of PCB Vias and Their Advantages

-(1) Blind hole: Located on the top and bottom surfaces of the circuit board, blind holes have a certain depth and are used to connect surface traces to inner layer traces.
-The depth and diameter of blind holes typically adhere to specific ratios to ensure manufacturability.
+Blind vias are located on the top and bottom surfaces of the circuit board, connecting surface traces to inner layer traces.
+The depth and diameter of blind holes adhere to specific ratios for manufacturability.

-(2) Buried via: These vias are located entirely within the inner layers of the PCB and do not extend to the outer surfaces.
-Both blind and buried vias are prepared during the board’s layer buildup process.
-Through-holes drilled prior to lamination become inner layer connections, primarily used in multilayer PCBs.
-This configuration isn’t common in double-sided boards.
+Buried vias are entirely within the inner layers of the PCB and do not extend to the outer surfaces.
+They are prepared during the layer buildup process and are common in multilayer PCBs.

-(3) Through hole: Extending completely from one layer to another, through-holes enable internal connections and serve as mounting holes for components.
-Due to their simpler implementation and cost-effectiveness, through-holes are typically preferred in printed circuit boards.
+Through-holes extend completely from one layer to another, enabling internal connections and serving as mounting holes for components.
+They are cost-effective and simpler to implement in printed circuit boards.

 Advantages of Blind and Buried Vias

-1. The application of blind and buried vias can effectively reduce the size and number of circuit board layers, thereby improving electromagnetic compatibility, reducing customization costs, enhancing product characteristics.
-Through holes occupy significant wiring space.
+Blind and buried vias reduce the size and number of circuit board layers, improving electromagnetic compatibility, reducing customization costs, and enhancing product characteristics.

-3. The specific design of vias should align with customer product requirements; not all multilayer circuit boards necessitate blind or buried vias.
+Designing vias should align with specific product requirements; not all multilayer circuit boards require blind or buried vias.

 Contact